It’s tax time again. And while all the talk has been about the new tax laws, don’t forget that we have one more year of filing under the old laws.

 - Contributions to SC College Investment Program (529 Plan)or SC Tuition Prepayment Program.
-This is a deduction, but can be a big one as you can pay in up to $14,000 per year (or $70,000 over 5 years) per recipient without incurring Gift Taxes and it may all be deductible from your S. Carolina tax liability.
+This is a deduction but can be a big one as you can pay in up to $14,000 per year (or $70,000 over 5 years) per recipient without incurring Gift Taxes and it may all be deductible from your South Carolina tax liability.

 Be sure to check out the instructions for form SC1040TC for the complete list, as you may be eligible for some unlikely credits or deductions.
 (The Plug-In Hybrid Vehicle Credit may be relevant to some Seabrookers, but how about the Pre-Marriage Preparation Course Credit or the Venison for Charity Credit?)

-New S. Carolina residents should also be aware of the fact that S. Carolina doesn’t have a “Part Year Resident” return.
-You are allowed to choose whether you file as a resident or a non resident, so be sure to run the numbers both ways.
-It can result very different total amounts of State Tax.
-You should also know that there is a significant “Homestead Exemption” on Property Taxes paid on your Primary Residence, which is available to residents over the age of 65, who have lived in S. Carolina for more than one year.
+New South Carolina residents should also be aware of the fact that South Carolina doesn’t have a “Part-Year Resident” return.
+You are allowed to choose whether you file as a resident or a non-resident, so be sure to run the numbers both ways.
+It can result in very different total amounts of State Tax.
+You should also know that there is a significant “Homestead Exemption” on Property Taxes paid on your Primary Residence, which is available to residents over the age of 65, who have lived in South Carolina for more than one year.